ehmicky/autoserver/docs/events.md

 # Request information filtering

-To avoid the request information to be too big or leak security information, one can set filters using the [runtime option](server.md#runtime-options) `logFilter`.
+To avoid the request information to be too big or leak security information, one can set filters using the [runtime option](runtime.md#runtime-options) `eventFilter`.

-`logFilter` is an object, with each property specifying how filter part of the request information, among:
+`eventFilter` is an object, with each property specifying how filter part of the request information, among:
   - `true`: keep it
   - `false`: remove it